To vote in any UK elections you must be registered on the electoral register.

 If you've registered to vote but become unwell shortly before polling day, or on the day itself, you don't need to miss out on your vote.

-You'll be able to apply for an emergency proxy up until 5pm on polling day, so someone you can trust can vote on your behalf and they must have their own acceptable photo ID.
-You must give a reason why you need to vote by proxy and your application must be supported by a qualified medical professional.
+You'll be able to apply for an emergency proxy up until 5pm on polling day, so you can appoint someone you trust to vote on your behalf.
+To do this they must have their own acceptable photo ID.
+To vote by emergency proxy you must give a reason why.
+Your application must also be supported by a qualified medical professional.

 You can arrange an emergency proxy vote by speaking to our Electoral Services team on 01226 773070.